 - Make a reservation before you visit

 The visit will cost $7 per adult, but kids (12 and under) are free.
 If for some reason (like stargazing) you stay on the rock until dark, the trip down will be much more difficult.
 Consider using a clip light on your cap.
 You may be able to purchase one from the gift shop.
-After you climb Enchanted Rock, come back to Places for Pups and tell us about your experience!
+A trail map is not necessary here, but they do sell nice bandanas with trail maps printed on them.
+After you climb Enchanted Rock, come back here and tell us about your experience!

 The Loop Trail is nearly as good as the rock in my opinion.
 You will find seven other peaks around the park as you hike the Loop Trail.
 Consider hiking four miles around the rock formations, and don’t forget your dog.
 How long does it take to hike the loop?
 It took us two hours to hike the dog friendly Loop Trail at Enchanted Rock.

 Read about our experience on the Loop Trail at Enchanted Rock, or watch our dog friendly Loop Trail video.
 Have fun while you climb Enchanted Rock, but be safe and cautious.
 You can do it!
 I wish you good fortune on the hike to come at one of the best Texas State Parks in Hill Country.

 Many people want to know how long it takes to climb Enchanted Rock, but there are other amazing hikes in Hill Country.
 Head to Garner State Park in Concan, and hike the Old Baldy Trail for one of the best views in Texas.
 Yes, your dog can accompany you on the hike as well.

 Visit South Llano River State Park in Junction, and hike to the second highest point (we’ve found) in Texas Hill Country.
 The highest point is located inside Lost Maples State Natural Area.
 You will hike to approximately 2,300 feet above sea level, but it’s difficult to see anything outside of the park.